The Boston Wagner Institute

 Boston Wagner Institute with Artistic Director, Jane Eaglen, is an education-forward program for singers with the potential to sing Wagner.
 With a career spanning the roles of Wagner’s heroines in opera houses around the world, Ms. Eaglen has first-hand knowledge of what it takes to build vocal stamina and maintain dramatic interest to fill the expansive music and staging of this style.
 Ms. Eaglen is committed to passing on the benefit of her extensive experience to the Wagner singers of the future.

-All our events' facilities will be hosted at Boston Conservatory at Berklee, including our final performance.
 In addition, we will be offering a series of musicology lectures based around Wagner's music and his historical context, taught by Boston-based musicologists from New England Conservatory, Boston University, and Boston Conservatory.

 Recognizing the need for training singers with similar voice types together, Boston Wagner Institute will offer every participant an opportunity to learn from their colleagues in multiple studio and master classes with Ms. Eaglen and other guests, to be announced.
 There will be daily dramatic sessions and stagings for students’ individual scenes.